-In order to find the amount of words you have learned on Duolingo, you need to type duome.eu/yourusernameonduolingo.
+In order to find the number of words you have learned on Duolingo, you need to type duome.eu/yourusernameonduolingo.
 In my case, this is duome.eu/dayna255732.

-Using the Duome, I can see that I have learned almost 3000 words in French, Italian, and Spanish.
+Using the Duome, I can see that I have learned almost 3,000 new words in French, Italian, and Spanish.

 According to the Universe of Memory, you need to know 4,000 words to be able to have conversations and 8,000 to be at a native-speaker level.

 How Much XP I Had When I Felt Fluent in Italian

 Although this won’t be true for everyone, I had almost 10,000 XP in my English to Italian Duolingo tree and 13,000 XP in my Spanish to Italian Duolingo tree when I felt “fluent” in Italian.

 How Fluent Can Duolingo Make You by Itself?

 By itself, I think Duolingo can bring you to an A1 level of fluency.
 This means that you understand basic greetings and have learned a bit of vocabulary.
 If you use Duolingo religiously, you might be able to get to an A2 level.